 Wisconsin's law is a good example of just such an exemption.
-It says, "[u]sing publicly available information to create, produce, or distribute a communication" is not coordination, provided that no other coordinating conduct is present.

-In contrast, states like Delaware do not have a public information exemption.
-In these states, citizens cannot take the information everyone knows about a candidate to help craft their speech without some concern about being alleged to have "coordinated" with the candidate's campaign.
-Hawaii's law suffers the same oversight.
+It says, "[u]sing publicly available information to create, produce, or distribute a communication" is not coordination, provided that no other coordinating conduct is present.180 citizens cannot take the information everyone knows about a candidate to help craft their speech without some concern about being alleged to have "coordinated" with the candidate's campaign.
+Hawaii's law suffers the same oversight.182